 What Was I Doing While Living in Spain?

 This academic year I lived in Girona, Spain.
 Girona is 70 kilometers from Barcelona, 40 kilometers from Costa Brava, and 200 km from the Pyrenees mountain range.
 This city has the best restaurant in the world, numerous historical sites, and absolutely charming people.

 Girona is a good place for those who enjoy the outdoors.
 There are many trails and streets that are perfect for running or riding a bike.
 The wonderful food, charming people, and incredible scenery create a unique atmosphere, unlike any place I have visited.

 During the week, I was speaking English to primary students in Colegio Bell-Lloc.
 Students would come to my office and I would help them learn English.
 I focused on verb tenses, pronunciation, and basic grammar.
-This is the “work experience” portion of the program (although it never felt like work).
+This is the “teaching experience” portion of the program (and that it felt so good).
 I taught exclusively in groups of two students for a maximum of fifteen minutes.
 The kids loved coming to see me and I loved being able to help them.

 When the weekend came, I explored as there are plenty of tourist attractions in Spain.
 Meddeas provides a grant to live in Spain that allows us to travel while we are not teaching English.
 I often found myself at a beach, on a mountain, or in a city!

 What to See in Spain: Girona and the Pyrenees Mountains